thomashibbard/star-wars-api/src/doc/README.md

 `/planets?[delay=<milliseconds>]`

-Returns a list of all planets in the format.
+Returns a list of all planets in the below format.
 Optionally provide a `delay` as a query param to simulate latency.

 Response